ruchakhabale/Programming/README.md

-# C-programming-
+# Programming-
-This repository has my C programming practice questions.
+This repository has my all programming practice questions.